Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 }
 ```

-Please ignore reading (parsing) xml for a moment.
-This paragraph is about writing xml.
-If `Book` is the root object of an xml document
-we have to specify a name for that root xml element.
-Per default we use the class name in lowercase,
-but you can customize it within the `@Xml( nameAsRoot = "foo")` annotation.
+Per default we use the class name in lowercase, but you can customize it within the `@Xml( nameAsRoot = "foo")` annotation.
+We use this name for both writing xml (root xml tag will be named according this), but also for reading elements to map a xml element name to a certain type by this name as we will see later.

 ## XML Element attributes